Also on this page:

 Wyoming also participates in a number of nutrition programs such as the After School Snacks & At Risk Meals, the Special Milk Program, and the Summer Food Service.
 Visit the Department of Education’s Nutrition page to find out more about these (and other) programs for your child.
 Discover how you can earn your college degree in a Wyoming college while also raising a healthy, well-fed child.

 With the Great Plains meeting the Rocky Mountains in Wyoming, much of the state is considered rural land.
 As such, it’s difficult to get around the Cowboy State without a car (preferably an ATV).
 But if you plan to go to the University of Wyoming in Laramie, you can survive quite nicely without a vehicle and reduce your carbon footprint as you work toward your college degree.
 The UWYO Roundup bus provides reliable transportation around the campus and Laramie, and it’s absolutely free for UWYO students.
 You can even track where your bus is at any time.
-If you’re a college student in Cheyenne, you can ride the Cheyenne Transit Program buses for 75 cents simply by showing your student ID.
+If you’re a college student in Cheyenne, you can ride the Cheyenne Transit Program buses for a discount rate.

 Universities also sometimes offer free shuttle bus service to common nearby destinations for their students, as well as carpool services or share-a-ride programs.
 Visit the transportation office in your school and inquire.
 If you absolutely need a car to make the most efficient use of your time, see if you can get an eco-friendly vehicle.
 While Wyoming does not have a lot of green driver incentives, you can still take advantage of federal incentive programs.
 There are also insurance companies that offer special rates for green vehicles.